 I enjoy shooting architecture as abstracts more than any other way, by far.
 Anything that can make people look at a photo and ask “what the heck is that?” feels very interesting.
 I’ve developed three go-to techniques.
 The first: I use a long lens and zoom in on a building, sculpture, or urban scene.
 The below picture of a wood sculpture (also by the aforementioned Jeanne Gang) was shot at 300mm to pull out the fanned nature of her overlapping wooden panels.

 The second technique involves using PicMonkey to convert to black and white, and then absolutely hammering the contrast to get a stark difference between the highlights and shadows (you can do all of this in the Super B&W effect, or convert using a different black and white effect from the effects tab and then adjust the contrast with Exposure in the Basic Edits tab).
 Before you read the caption on the photo below, see if you can figure out what the subject is.

 Some of the more sophisticated DSLRs have a built-in “multiple exposure” functionality.
-You can get a similar effect by opening your image as an overlay in PicMonkey, rotating each slightly, and then playing with the blend mode options in the dropdown menu on the Overlay palette.
+You can get a similar effect by opening your image as an graphic in PicMonkey, rotating each slightly, and then playing with the blend mode options in the dropdown menu on the Graphic palette.